Minnesota shooting charging decision awaited, protests go on

 Brooklyn Center, a suburb just north of Minneapolis, has seen its racial demographics shift dramatically in recent years.
 In 2000, more than 70% of the city was white.
 Today, a majority of residents are Black, Asian or Hispanic.

-Elliott said he didn’t have information on the police department’s racial diversity at hand but that “we have very few people of color in our department.”
+Elliott said he didn’t have at hand information on the police force’s racial diversity but that “we have very few people of color in our department.”

+Potter, 48, was an instructor with the Brooklyn Center police, according to the Minnesota Police and Peace Officers Association.
+She was training two other officers Sunday when they stopped Wright, the association’s leader, BIll Peters, told the Star Tribune.

-After stopping Wright for the expired license plates, police tried to arrest him on an outstanding warrant.
+The stop was for expired license plates, but police then tried to arrest him on an outstanding warrant.
 The warrant was for his failure to appear in court on charges that he fled from officers and possessed a gun without a permit during an encounter with Minneapolis police in June.

 Body camera footage released Monday shows Wright struggling with police when Potter shouts, “I’ll Tase you!
 I’ll Tase you!
 Taser!
 Taser!
 Taser!”
 She draws her weapon after the man breaks free from police and gets back into the car.